lihbr/h4-p2021-e06-hack4help/README.md

-# template-vue-nuxt
+# h4-p2021-e06-hack4help

-A Nuxt.js starter pack to build app with Vue.js
+An application to help homeless get a mailbox.

 ## Build Setup